Matthew Holdcroft

 INQUESTS AND INQUIRIES

-Matthew has been instructed in some of the most high-profile inquests of recent years including the 2014-16 Hillsborough inquest, in which he represented South Yorkshire police.
+Matthew has been instructed in some of the most high-profile inquests including the 2014-16 Hillsborough inquest, in which he represented South Yorkshire police.
 His inquest expertise is informed by his significant experience in personal injury and police law,

 He represents the police in inquests arising from deaths in custody or from circumstances in which the police have been involved.